 - a.
-Judicial education should address the areas of judicial competence, performance, case management, and administration. - b.
-Judicial education programs should impart knowledge and improve skills and techniques, increase the understanding of judges regarding their responsibilities and their impact on the judicial process, the people involved, and society, and attempt to meet the educational needs of judges at various stages of their careers.
+Judicial education should address the areas of judicial competence, performance, case management, opinion writing, and administration. - b.
+Judicial education programs should impart knowledge and improve skills and techniques, increase the understanding of judges regarding their responsibilities and their impact on the judicial process, the people involved, and society, and attempt to meet the educational needs of judges at various stages of their careers. - c.
+Judicial education programs should include: - (1) Orientation before or as soon as practicable after a judge takes office. - (2) Education for new judges on major legal subjects and practical skills needed by them and appropriate to the jurisdiction of the court in which they serve.

-- c.
-Judicial education programs should include: - (1) Orientation before or as soon as practicable after a judge takes office. - (2) Education for new judges on major legal subjects and practical skills needed by them and appropriate to the jurisdiction of the court in which they serve. - (3) Periodic educational offerings for all judges on the substantive, procedural, and evidentiary laws of Arizona, the ethics of the profession, U.S. constitutional law, and applicable federal law. - (4) Continuing education programs emphasizing new developments in the law and judicial administration, procedural and technological developments in the judicial system, and other programs to enhance the efficiency, abilities and knowledge of each judge. - (5) Advanced and specialized programs. - (6) Independent learning opportunities for judges including bench books, outlines, checklists, video and audio tapes, and other aids.
+- (3) Periodic educational offerings for all judges on the substantive, procedural, and evidentiary laws of Arizona, the ethics of the profession, United States constitutional law, and applicable federal law. - (4) Continuing education programs emphasizing new developments in the law and judicial administration, procedural and technological developments in the judicial system, opinion writing, and other programs to enhance the efficiency, abilities, and knowledge of each judge. - (5) Advanced and specialized programs. - (6) Independent learning opportunities for judges including bench books, video and audio tapes, and other methods of independent learning.